Liberal feminism: Neoliberal feminism

 Neoliberal feminism emerged in the 2010s.
 In The Rise of Neoliberal Feminism, Rottenberg defines neoliberalism as a “new form of selfhood, which encourages people as individual subjects responsible for their own well-being” as well as it ensures the individual right to their own autonomous decision making (p.
 421).
-The author argues that neoliberal feminism emerged from neoliberalism being espoused by “increasingly high-powered women”, for example Anne-Marie Slaughters and Sheryl Sandberg (p.
+The author argues that neoliberal feminism emerged from neoliberalism being espoused by “increasingly high-powered women”, for example Anne-Marie Slaughter and Sheryl Sandberg (p.
 418).
 Even though Sandberg states in Lean In that she “supports who want to eliminate external barriers” so that every woman can lean in, she argues that as the first step, women should lean in so as to reform society (p.
 3).
 Therefore, women who are worried about the possibility of having a child at the cost of her career should not “lean back” but keep leaning in (p.
 51).
 Sandberg does not seek reformation of social system, which she even calls “the rat race” (p.
 51).
 Neoliberal feminists apparently realize the gender inequality.
 However, they value women who accept the responsibility for taking balance between work and family following the theory of neoliberalism, in which they do not accuse the state but take care of their own well-being.
 As a political reason for emergence of neoliberal feminism, Rottenberg asserts that by “responsiblizing” women, neoliberalism feminism is useful for diffusing social issues (i.e., sexism, racism, capitalism).